An analytic derivation of the empirical correlations of gamma-ray bursts: Conclusions and discussion

-The Amati/Yonetoku relations are essential for us to understand the nature of GRBs.
-Also, they can help us probe the high-redshift universe \citep{Xu..2021,Zhao..2022}.
+The Amati and Yonetoku relations are essential for us to understand the nature of GRBs.
+They can also help us probe the high-redshift universe \citep{Xu..2021,Hu..2021,Zhao..2022,Jia..2022,Deng..2023}.
 Our study shows that they are due to the ultra-relativistic effect of highly collimated jets.
-To be more specific, they are mainly resulted from the variation of the Lorentz factor in different events.
+To be more specific, they mainly result from the variation in the Lorentz factor in different events.
 It may provide useful insights for a better understanding of these empirical correlations.